boardens/simple-pastebin/README.md

 > Lightweight alternative to [PyPI Pastebin API](https://pypi.org/project/Pastebin/).

 > ⚠️ This version is deprecated and no longer working !<br>
-> Currently working on a new version.
+> Currently working on a patch to fix automations.

 ### Features